-Security awareness training is seen by many as something “nice to have,” while several SF Bay Area business owners have begun implementing our on-site training in a necessity to any business looking to protect their network and backups from encryption.
+Security awareness training is seen by many as something “nice to have,” while several SF Bay Area business owners have begun implementing our on-site training as a necessity, looking to protect their network and backups from encryption.

 This increase comes as no surprise, as the cybersecurity landscape has become more dynamic than ever.
 The average small to medium-sized business faces annual losses of over $80,000 when everything is said and done.
-Your staff is the front line to your business, and even the most advanced security stacks, have limitations.
-If you?re not educating end-users by now, you’re putting your organization into harm?s way.
+Your staff is the front line to your business, and even the most advanced security stacks have limitations.
+If you’re not educating end-users by now, you’re putting your organization in harm’s way.

 Gather Company Buy-In

 As with any new programs, starting at the ground level will ensure success.
 Start with building a culture of security.
 Yes, it might require multi-factor authentication or additional hoops to jump through.
 Begin generating the buy-in from the surrounding management teams, sending out an email explaining the value of security awareness, phishing details, and the latest in security trends, and reports for your information technology(IT) team.